 And for reference, some of the world’s most popular dog breeds are in this average intelligence category.
 For example, the Australian Shepherd, Husky, Shiba Inu, Greyhound, Boxer and the Bichon Frise are all average too.

-Jack Russell vs. Smartest Dogs
+Jack Russell vs. The Smartest Dogs

 The smartest dogs are able to learn a new command with fewer than 5 repetitions.
-It’s simply incredible.
+It’s really incredible.
 This means that they’re able to learn a new command at least 5 times faster than the Jack Russell Terrier (and other average dogs).

 In terms of obedience, the most intelligent dogs are just as impressive.
 When given a known command, they’re able to obey with a 95% or higher success rate.
 In some cases, they’re nearly twice as obedient as the Jack Russell.